Head of Transition

 Students sit the CAT tests in September – this enables the school to track students progress and provide the correct support for those students that need it.

 Top Tips for Success

-Organisation is also really important – please help and support your child by getting them to pack their bag the night before including their Planner, Homework (Learning folder), Pencil case and PE kit.
+Organisation is also really important – please help and support your child by getting them to pack their bag the night before including their Homework (Learning folder), Pencil case and PE kit.
 Please label everything.
 We encourage all students in year 7 to get involved by joining one of the many varied extra time clubs.
 This provides a perfect opportunity to meet new friends with shared interests.